-Add Sec 102.7.9 to include the following:
+• Add Sec 102.7.9 to include the following:

 102.7.9 Bidder's List Quote Summary.
-Each bidder shall submit with each bid a summary of all subcontractors, suppliers, manufacturers, and truckers considered on federally funded projects pursuant to 49 CFR 26.11.
+Each bidder shall submit with each bid a summary of all subcontractors, material suppliers, and service providers (e.g. hauling) considered on federally funded projects pursuant to 49 CFR 26.11.
 The bidder will provide the firm's name, the corresponding North American Industry Classification System (NAICS) code(s) the firm(s) were considered for, and whether or not they were used in the bid.
 The information submitted should be the most complete information available at the time of bid.
 The information shall be disclosed on the Bidder's List Quote Summary form provided in the bidding documents and submitted in accordance with Sec 102.10.
 Failure to disclose this information may result in a bid being declared irregular.